-More care by motorists and more helmets on motorcyclists could cut down on injuries and deaths says Philadelphia car accident lawyer Rand Spear.
+More care by motorists and more helmets on motorcyclists could cut down on injuries and deaths says Philadelphia car accident attorney Rand Spear.

 Motorcyclists are 26 times more likely to have a fatal accident per mile driven than those in passenger vehicles and while motorcycle fatalities were down by 2% nationwide in Pennsylvania they rose slightly.
 Philadelphia car accident lawyer Rand Spear in a podcast available on YouTube says increasing popularity of motorcycles plus inexperienced riders may be creating the trend.